rockdaboot/wget2/README.md

 License
 -------

-Mget is licensed under GPLv3+.
+Mget is licensed under GPLv3+.<br>
 Libmget is licensed under LGPLv3+.

 Development Status
 ------------------

-Mget is still in alpha stage but is already useful.
+Mget is still in alpha stage but is already useful.<br>
 Many Wget options are already implemented, but some are still missing.

 The basic functionality is implemented, like:

+- new option --secure-protocol=secure to have TLS only plus forcing Perfect Forward Secrecy (PFS)
 - use TCP Fast Open if available
 - IDN support for international domains
 - autotools support